Battle of Caishi: Start of Jin-Song wars

 By 1127, Jin had unified most of northern China and besieged the Song capital of Kaifeng twice.
 In the second siege of Kaifeng, Emperor Qinzong of the Song was captured.
 The Jin took him and the Song royal family to Northeast China as hostages.
 Members of the Song court who had evaded capture fled south, where they established a temporary capital, first in the Song southern capital (modern Shangqiu), and then in Hangzhou in 1129.

-The move of the Song capital south to Hangzhou signaled the transition from the Northern Song era to the Southern Song.
+The move of the Song capital south to Hangzhou signalled the transition from the Northern Song era to the Southern Song.
 Qinzong's younger brother, Prince Zhao Gou, was enthroned as Qinzong's successor in the southern capital in 1127.
 Zhao is known posthumously as Emperor Song Gaozong.
 The Jin general Wuzhu crossed the Yangzi River in 1130 and tried to capture Gaozong, but the Emperor escaped.
 Wuzhu retreated north across the Yangzi, where he fought off a stronger Song fleet commanded by Han Shizhong.

 The Jin persisted with their advance into the remaining Song territories south of the Yangzi.
 They faced an insurgency of Song loyalists in the north, the deaths of some important leaders, and military offensives by Song generals like Yue Fei.
 The Jin created the puppet government of Da Qi (大齊) to serve as a buffer state between Song and Jin, but Qi failed to defeat the Song.
 The Jin abolished Qi in 1137.
 As the Jin gave up advancing south, diplomatic talks for a peace treaty resumed.

 Signed in 1142, the Treaty of Shaoxing established the boundary between the two states along the Huai River, which runs north of the Yangzi.
 The treaty forbade the Song from purchasing horses from the Jin, but smuggling continued in the border markets.
 The relations between the two states were mostly peaceful from 1142 to 1161, the year Wanyan Liang went to war.